gmartinez-dbai/slow-query-doctor/docs/slow_query_log_setup.md

 cp /var/log/postgresql/postgresql-2025-10-31_*.log ./docs/sample_logs/
 ```

-Analyze with Slow Query Doctor:
+Analyze with Slow Query Doctor (see [Usage Examples](../examples.md) for more):
 ```
 python -m slowquerydoctor docs/sample_logs/postgresql-2025-10-31_*.log --output report.md
 ```

-See the README and docs for more options and advanced usage.
+See [Usage Examples](../examples.md) and the README for more options and advanced usage.

 ---